King Meets Religious Leaders From Jerusalem, Jordan Reaffirms Unwavering Position Towards Palestine

 He also lauded the King's efforts in preserving the Christian presence in the region and ensuring Christians' steadfastness.

-Royal Hashemite Court Chief Yousef Issawi, Director of the Office of His Majesty Jafar Hassan, Awqaf Minister Mohammad Khalaileh, Chief Islamic Justice Abdul Hafez Rabtah, and Jordan's Ambassador to Palestine Issam Bdour attended the meeting.
+Royal Court Chief Yousef Issawi, Director of the Office of His Majesty Jafar Hassan, Awqaf Minister Mohammad Khalaileh, Chief Islamic Justice Abdul Hafez Rabtah and Jordan's Ambassador to Palestine Issam Bdour attended the meeting.

 Members of the Jerusalem council of churches, the Jerusalem awqaf council, a number of Jerusalemite figures, and heads of churches in Jordan were also in attendance.